wba6/wba6/README.md

-- 🔭 I’m currently working on **improving my opengl knowlege and kills**
+- 🔭 I’m currently working on **improving my opengl knowlege and skills**

 - 🌱 I’m currently learning **c++, rust, and a few standards like opengl and stl**